Preparing to be a Nurse

 Settings for Nursing Work

-As a student, you will be placed in a variety of clinical settings from a long-term care facility to a medical floor in an acute care center to the newborn nursery, all under the supervision of a member of the nursing faculty.
+As a student, you will be placed in a variety of clinical settings from a long-term care facility to a medical floor in an acute care center and a community setting, all under the supervision of a member of the nursing faculty.

 Before You Commit